raulpenaguiao/project-euler/README.md

 Notes:
 This was really a tough nut to crack.
 I believe the hardest problem in PE that I have solved.
 For sure the one that took the most time from me.
-I tried a bunch of strategies, like meet in the middle and creating sum sets that sum in a bounded target I came across a really nice fact when searching for this problem on the net (kudos to  [Setphan Brumme](https://euler.stephan-brumme.com/152/) for pointing it out).
+I tried a bunch of strategies, like meet in the middle and creating sum sets that sum in a bounded target.

+I came across a really nice fact when searching for this problem on the net (kudos to  [Setphan Brumme](https://euler.stephan-brumme.com/152/) for pointing it out).
-I don't usually search for ideas on the internet and if I do it is often on [Project Euler chat](projecteuler.chat) The idea presented there is that for you to clear primes from the denominator, you have to use denominators with this prime.
+I don't usually search for ideas on the internet and if I do it is often on [Project Euler chat](projecteuler.chat)

+The idea presented there is that for you to clear primes from the denominator, you have to use denominators with this prime.
-This clears all primes that occur once, and the ones that occur more than once can be tested individually to find all the sums that clear the denominators
+This means all primes that occur once will never be cleared, and the key idea here is that the ones that occur more than once can be tested independently to find all the sums that clear the denominators
-To be careful that some numbers are multiples of different large primes (ex 35=5*7) so make sure you test it on only one prime
-To be careful as well on the meet in the middle strategy that when we find a hit, there may be another term just behind the hit that should be counted.
+Careful that some numbers are multiples of different large primes (ex 35=5*7) so make sure you test it on only one prime Careful as well on the meet in the middle strategy that when we find a hit, there may be another term just behind the hit that should be counted.
 This makes a huge difference!
-The roller coaster of this problem proved to be extremely interesting but frustrating...
+The roller coaster of this problem proved to be extremely frustrating but interesting...

 Time:
-2.509976 seconds seconds
+2.509976 seconds

 ---
 ### Problem 153 - Investigating Gaussian Integers